-Travel Vignettes are fictional and non-fictional works with a romantic twist.
-Some are so erotic, they’re not meant to offend the prudish at heart.
+Travel Vignettes are fictional works with a romantic twist.
+They are incorporated in Exploring Romantic Fiction.

 Frozen in Time